steveww/film-negative/README.md

 # Film Negative
-GIMP script to help processing colour film negatives
+GIMP script to help processing colour or B&W film negatives

 This script pulls together a few steps to process a scan of a colour film negative, correcting for the different Cyan Magenta Yellow sensitivities of the film stock.